 Burmese pythons are tan in color with dark blotches along the back and sides.
 The blotches look like puzzle pieces or the markings on a giraffe.
 They have a pyramid-shaped head with a dark, arrowhead-shaped wedge extending toward the nose.

 Burmese pythons are semi-aquatic and are often found near or in water.
-They are excellent climbers and can be seen in trees.

 India, lower China, the Malay Peninsula and some islands of the East Indies.